Indiana University

 • CD-RW (rewritable, suitable for transferring files between systems)

 Note: Federal and state laws prohibit the illegal duplication of copyrighted materials.
 UITS will not support the use of duplicated CDs or any other technology for copyright infringement.
-See About copyright infringement in STCs.
+See ARCHIVED: About copyright infringement in STCs.

 Duplicating Services performs CD duplication for campus departments; call 812-855-9337.